A production document is a part of any of the following production processes:

 - Disassembly.
 Disassembling finished products and posting the disassembly output cost once, upon the disassembling process completion.
 The cost is based on the consumed finished products only.

-- Convert from WIP.
+- Convert from Work in progress.
 Manufacturing finished products and posting the finished goods cost based on completed operations and consumed materials.

 Production documents can arise from your sales orders or production orders.
 In this case, you can generate production documents based on sales orders or production orders.